 STANDARDS FOR GUARDIAN AD LITEMS

 Section 452.423 of the Missouri Revised Statutes provides that in any case of divorce or legal separation where custody, visitation, or child support is contested, the court may appoint a guardian ad litem.
-Any party involved with the legal case can request that a guardian be appointed and file an objection to a court appointed guardian ad litem within the required very limited time period following the appointment.
+Any party involved with the legal case can request that a guardian be appointed and file an objection to a court-appointed guardian ad litem within the required very limited period following the appointment.

 So, when is it advisable to have a guardian ad litem?